taocpp/PEGTL/doc/Actions-and-States.md

 };
 ```

-Then the parsing run needs to be set up with the actions and any required states.
+The parsing run needs to be set up with the actions and any required states.
-For this, the initial action can be passed as the second template parameter and the initial states can be passed as additional arguments to `tao::pegtl::parse()`.
+For this, the initial action can be passed as the second template parameter, and the initial states can be passed as additional arguments to `tao::pegtl::parse()`.

 In order to manage the complexity in larger parsers and/or compose multiple grammars that each bring their own actions which in turn expect certain states, it can be useful to [change the actions](#changing-actions) and/or [change the states](#changing-states) within a parsing run.

 ## Example